How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Smell Multiple Wines Side-by-Side

-Rushing overwhelms your senses.
+Rushing overwhelms senses.

 Take Breaks